First All-Star Game makes strong impression | The Japan Times

 In its comfortable victory over B. White, Wisman’s club doled out 31 assists, 18 more than its opposition.

-But the veteran coach didn’t want to see his player abandon defense.
+But the veteran American coach didn’t want to see his players abandon defense.

 “I also asked for a ‘little bit’ of defense as blocked shots and rebounds are appreciated by fans as well as an entertainment package to showcase the talent of the B. League, which is impressive,” added Wisman, whose coaching career began in 1976 in England.